-This is the second version of my Homeless sleeping pod idea.
-My intent was to design and create an inexpensive shelter that a church, community center or a true homeless shelter could build and place in their parking lot during the cold months of winter when homeless individuals need shelter the most.
+This second version was again to create an inexpensive folding shelter that a church, mission or community center could build and erect in their parking lot for the cold part of the year.

 My first version utilized recycled pallets for the floor.
-I paid a gas station $5 each for their pallets.
-It took three and some table saw work to make the floor.
-Although a person can find them for free, I decided to just build a cheap base using OSB chip board and 2″ by 2″ boards for the frame.
+Although free material, it was time consuming and heavy.
+On this version I decided to build a cheap base using OSB chip board and 2″ by 2″ boards for the frame.
 This first try proved to be too flexible.

 Here it is ready to paint.
 A bigger vent was added to the front and rear wall.

-A window was added to the door and the door now opens opposite of my old shelter design allowing better access to the wider side of the front wall.
-Here I’m playing with an outside stove idea.
+The door has a non opening window added (now I wish it opened) and swings opposite of my first shelter.
+This allowing access to the wider side of the front wall for a possible cook stove.
 A cooking stove is not in line with the original sleeping pod idea, but it’s nice to know it can be done in case a person wanted to use the shelter as a small get-away micro cabin or…

 This newer design allows the shelter to fold up for storage and transport.
 Not the easiest to put together, but I have improvements in mind.